katharsis-project/katharsis-docs/source/user-docs.rst

 They should be located in your resource search package.

 An exception should be mapped to an ErrorResponse object.
-It consists of an HTTP status and ErrorData (which is consistent with JSON API error structure)
+It consists of an HTTP status and ErrorData (which is consistent with JSON API error structure).

+Note that the exception mapper is reponsible for providing the logging of exceptions with the appropriate log levels.
+Also have a look at the subsequent section about the validation module that takes care of JSR-303 bean validation exception mapping.

 Meta Information